Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 Display and presentation

-Most fish finders on the market have an LCD display.
+Most fish finders have LCD displays.
 Nevertheless, there are sometimes quite big differences.
-In order to be able to see all details images very precisely, the monitor should have the highest possible resolution and good contrast.
-Sun protection is also an advantage so that you can read all information without any problems on very sunny days.
+To be able to see images very precisely, the monitor should have the highest possible resolution and good contrast.
+Sun protection is also an advantage to read all the information without any problems on very sunny days.

 Black and white displays should have a large number of so-called gray levels.
 Display that works in grayscale is very helpful, as the contrasts are even better visible.